How Much Does a Can of Paint Weigh? Understanding the Details

 • Weight = 1 gallon × 10 lbs/gal = 10 pounds

 5. Consider Additives: Some paints contain additives or pigments that can alter the overall weight.
-If this information is available, include it in your calculations for accuracy.
+If known, include this in your calculations for greater accuracy.

-For instance, if you have a five-gallon bucket of oil-based paint with a density of 12 lbs/gal, the calculation would be:
+For example, if you have a five-gallon bucket of oil-based paint with a density of 12 lbs/gal, the calculation would be:

 • Weight = 5 gallons × 12 lbs/gal = 60 pounds